efposadac/nAPMO/README.md

 ### Compilation ###

 At this moment there is a module in FORTRAN code.
-I use f2py to interface it with Python.
+I used f2py to interface it with Python.
 To perform compilation just run:

-* ``make``
+* ``make ``
-* ``make clean`` is also supported.
+* ``make clean `` is also supported.

 One example using the code is provided in iphyton notebook format. (nAPMO-test.ipynb)